etingof/talks/devconf-ironic-and-edgy/source/index.rst

 ..
 Things to talk about ^ (ietingof)

-  The IoT boom evokes the need to gather, aggregate and process the data not far from the IoT swarm.
+  There seems to be many factors that fuel the edge effort.
+Just to name a few:

-  Broadband media streaming pushes the distribution centers closer to the end users.
+  Growth of IoT devices deployments pushes data collection and processing facilities closer to the data sources, i.e. IoT swarms.

-  Cheaper (hydro) power sources in Scandinavia (near the Arctic Circle) combined with good Internet connectivity and cooler climate makes it economically viable to build DCs in such distant and not densely populated areas.
+  The emergence of broadband content delivery services (such as 8k video) pushes data storage facilities closer to the households.

-  The for decentralizing the infrastructure implies making data centres more autonomous and automated (e.g. lights-out).
+  Probably trying to cut costs and make the business more profitable, DC operators move parts of their DC infrastructure to the areas with cheaper electricity and cooler climate (to save on cooling).

-  These traits align well with the other, otherwise unrelated, trends e.g. using machine learning and AI for DC management.
+  Such decentralized infrastructure calls for making the data centres more autonomous and automated.

-  Ultimately, these reasons lead to stretching the cloud infrastructure up to the edges of the company's network.
+  BTW, the desire for better automation aligns well with the other, otherwise unrelated, trends in data processing business e.g. applying machine learning technologies and AI on DC management tasks.

 Challenges at the Edge
 ======================

 * No living soul to "turn it off and on again"
-* Remote management over lossy and insecure network
+* Remote management over slow, lossy and unreliable network
-* Low footprint: no space for redundant hardware
+* Low footprint: limited space for management hardware
-* Security concerns: untrusted locations
+* Security concerns: larger control plane, unguarded locations

 ..
 Things to talk about ^ (ietingof)

-  Once you place your computing facility far away from your networking HQ, immediately make physical attendance for power cycling or repair challenging.
+  Stretching originally centralized infrastructure makes physical attendance challenging if at all possible.

-  Network access to the outskirts of the network could be problematic because access network could be lossy, unstable, slow and insecure.
+  Network becomes the only practical way of dealing with the infrastructure.
+However, being distant, network access becomes slow, lossy and unreliable.

-  Smaller points of presence may not allow much of the management overhead in terms of power, cooling and rack space.
+  Smaller points of presence impose space and power constraints on the remote management equipment.

-  Having to do everything over untrusted network imposes stronger security requirements on the management protocols.
+  Stretching the control plane network increases attach surface what raises security concerns.

   These considerations make versatile remote management even more relevant.